Imanm02/CMinusCompiler/README.md

 The `Docs` folder contains docs of the CMinusCompiler project and also the `grammar.txt` file is in the `Phase 2` folder.

+For testing each phase of the project, we use the testcases in the `Tests` folder.

 ## Maintainer

 - [Iman Mohammadi](https://github.com/Imanm02)